Analysis: Big funds seek to rein in pay at Wall Street banks

 “Investors are saying, ‘We’re past the crisis; you guys still have low returns’,” Harte added.
 “At what point do you admit that this is the new normal?”

-Mastagni said some large Wall Street banks, such as Goldman Sachs Group Inc (GS.N) and JPMorgan Chase & Co (JPM.N), have begun reaching out to shareholders to explain their rationale for compensation decisions.
+Mastagni said some large Wall Street banks, such as Goldman Sachs Group Inc and JPMorgan Chase & Co, have begun reaching out to shareholders to explain their rationale for compensation decisions.
 She said the outreach is welcome but CalSTRS is looking for banks to act more decisively on pay.

 “I‘m not sure that we could agree with the fact that 50 percent of the revenue should be going to the employee base,” said Mastagni.
 “That’s just very difficult for us to come to grips with.”

-Note: (This story was corrected to fix spelling of names: Nelson Peltz’s Trian Fund Management in paragraph 30 )